barrygriffith84/Mastermind/README.md

 # Mastermind

 ## Overview
 Mastermind is a C# console game built in NET8.0.
-A collection of random numbers is generated and you must correctly guess all of the numbers in their exact locations to win!
+A collection of random numbers are generated and you must correctly guess all of the numbers in their exact locations to win!

 ## Installation
 1. Install Visual Studio.